 It’s probably no surprise that steroids can have a detrimental impact on your health, but what about protein shakes?
 Surely something that you can buy in health food shops couldn’t be bad for you?
 Well, that might not be strictly true.

 Firstly, there have been reports of protein shakes actually containing anabolic steroids.
-Whilst this isn’t commonplace in the UK, in the US and Australia various studies have found illegal steroids within legal protein shakes.
+Whilst this isn’t commonplace in the UK, in the US various studies have found illegal steroids within legal protein shakes.